 Interrupting your studies for medical reasons

-Interrupting/Deferring your studies for a year
+Interrupting/Deferring your studies for a whole academic year

 Withdrawing from a course at the University of South Wales